michaelsproul/usydrc/README.md

 The usyd website for checking results is cumbersome and slow.
 This script checks the uni website for new results, and emails you when they finally come out.

-**Testers Wanted: If you have a non-Gmail, non-university email account, please let me know if this works for you.**

 ## Dependencies ##

 * [Python v2](http://www.python.org/getit/)